TheCtrlAltEliteGIT/ChangeTextColorInPowerShell/README.md

 ## Description:

-The PowerShell script is a small utility that allows the user to change the foreground color of the console output interactively.
+This PowerShell script is a small utility that allows the user to change the text color of the console interactively.

 ## Application:

 The script is useful when you want to change the text color of the PowerShell console for better readability or aesthetics.
-Instead of manually entering the Set-ConsoleColor command every time, you can simply run this script, and it will prompt you to select a color from the list.
-Once you choose a color, the script will change the text color accordingly.
+Instead of manually entering the Set-ConsoleColor command every time, you can simply run this script! 😆

 ## To use the script: